This Creamy Vegan Pumpkin Chestnut Pasta is probably the most delicious pasta dish I’ve made in a long time, maybe ever?!

 As a side note, I like to use kabocha pumpkin (a Japanese variety of squash) for this recipe, as it’s sweeter than other types of pumpkin or squash and has a softer, silkier texture.
 But don’t worry if you can’t get hold of it, normal pumpkin or butternut squash works fine too.

-Another key ingredient in this pasta dish here is sage.
+Another key ingredient in this Creamy Vegan Pumpkin Chestnut Pasta is sage.
 It’s not really a herb I use very often in my cooking, but it really, really compliments the other flavours here.